mita9497dev/Uranus-Socket-Server/readme.md

+Here is a revised and more structured version of the **UranusSocketServer** documentation, now including additional sections on configuring routes, creating controllers, and understanding packet structure after the connection is established:

+---

 # UranusSocketServer

 **UranusSocketServer** is a powerful, scalable, and easy-to-use PHP library designed for building high-performance WebSocket applications.
 With features like a flexible middleware pipeline, comprehensive event management, and efficient connection handling, UranusSocketServer empowers developers to create sophisticated WebSocket solutions effortlessly.